What's That Smell? How to Tell When Your Content StinksCategories: content strategy, content creation, writing advice

 Who's to blame for this proliferation of pathetic prose?
 Well, it depends who you ask.
 Many people point to Google and say that their algorithm, which rewards frequently updated webpages, that's responsible for inspiring cheap "news" sites and content farms to produce pointless posts.
 This is partially true.
 That's why the search engine rolled out the Panda and Penguin updates to try to curb content spamming.
 But content farms aren't the only companies stinking up the Internet.

 Chances are your company is contributing to the smell as well.

 If you're using bad content to promote your company, services, or products, the time to change is now.
 Failure to adapt and improve your content strategy in our increasingly voted-on and curated world of social networking and online sharing will push your company further and further down the search engine results.

 So, how can you tell if your content stinks?
 Unfortunately, there's no easy answer to that question.
 Quality is subjective by definition.
-One man's trash is another man's treasure after all.

 With that being said, there are a number of warning signs that your content could use some freshening up.